Strategic Sourcing for Public Organizations

 - Implement a sourcing strategy to maximize value for money

-- Establish processes to manage performance of the strategic partners.
+- Establish processes to manage the performance of the strategic partners.

 Training Methodology: This is a highly interactive course where participants will work in group discussions covering current practices and new concepts.